Comcast/Surf-N-Perf/README.md

 - A "loadEventEnd" mark for browsers that do not support [Navigation Timing](http://www.w3.org/TR/navigation-timing/) which can be used to compute durations from when the load event of the document is completed ([loadEventEnd](http://www.w3.org/TR/navigation-timing/#dom-performancetiming-loadend))
 - A "loadEventEnd" [DOMHighResTimeStamp](http://www.w3.org/TR/hr-time/#sec-DOMHighResTimeStamp) mark for accurately calculating durations from when the load event of the document is completed in browsers that support [High Resolution Time](http://www.w3.org/TR/hr-time/)

-**2.** Then just drop the [surf-n-perf.js](https://github.com/Comcast/Surf-N-Perf/blob/master/surf-n-perf.js) in your codebase and reference that JavaScript file in your HTML document, again making sure that Underscore is referenced first.
-If you're using [RequireJS](http://requirejs.org/), it registers itself as 'surf-n-perf'.
+**2.** Then just drop the [surfnperf.js](https://github.com/Comcast/Surf-N-Perf/blob/master/surfnperf.js) in your codebase and reference that JavaScript file in your HTML document, again making sure that Underscore is referenced first.
+If you're using [RequireJS](http://requirejs.org/), it registers itself as 'surfnperf'.

 ### Storing & Retrieving Performance Data